sramada6/sneharamadas6/README.md

 Start the backend (server) first.
 Head to the back end foler and run  `mvn clean install` (assuming you have maven installed) then run ` mvn spring-boot:run`

-After that head into the Front_End folder and run  `mvn exec:java -Dexec.mainClass="ScrumPlay_FrontEnd.main"`
+After that, in another terminal, head into the Front_End folder and run  `mvn exec:java -Dexec.mainClass="ScrumPlay_FrontEnd.main"`